czhc/securityhub-remediations/README.md

 2. Verify that the previous command resulted in output containing "Provisioning policy lambda iam-user-hubfinding-remediate-disable"
 3. Run the following command, which creates a sample finding in GuardDuty, which automatically get imported into SecurityHub, which is an finding type ['UnauthorizedAccess:IAMUser/MaliciousIPCaller'](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_unauthorized.html#unauthorized5) on an IAMUser named GeneratedFindingUserName, which was created by cloudformation script in module 1.
 ```
+# Archive any existing findings in SecHub (and Guardduty only if needed)
+aws securityhub
 aws guardduty create-sample-findings --detector-id `aws guardduty list-detectors --profile cc --query DetectorIds --output text` --finding-types 'UnauthorizedAccess:IAMUser/MaliciousIPCaller'
 ```
 4. First, validate that Guard Duty generated the sample finding by going to the Guard Duty Console and look for the finding type "UnauthorizedAccess:IAMUser/MaliciousIPCaller"